Skip to main content

 Status pages will have any ongoing incidents at the top, followed by a list of components or services, followed by past incidents.
 Clicking on the ongoing incident link will take you to a detailed description of the incident.

-An example from the Twilio status page:
+An example from the Twilio status page (managed by Atlassian Statuspage as of this writing):

 Configure Notifications